cesko-digital/movapp/README.md

   ```
 - **Language variants**: We use the `NEXT_PUBLIC_COUNTRY_VARIANT` environment variable to decide whether to build the Czech, Slovak or Polish variant of the site.
 See `locales.ts` for more details.
 When making changes, check that your code works in all language variants.
 The merge request pipeline automatically deploys the preview of each language variant.

+- Language variant singpost is deployed separately from the main app using GitHub pages.
+See [docs/signpost-readme.md](docs/signpost-readme.md) for more details.

 - **Data management**:

   - We use [Airtable](https://airtable.com/appLciQqZNGDR3J6W?) for managing the site content (phrases, categories).